Carina-P/hire-hens/readme_materials/TESTS.md

                 * rent: 1 coop for 10 hens for 5 months
                 * rent: 2 waterers for 5 months
                 * buy: 2 pieces of food
-            * Check subtotals and grand totals!
+            * Check subtotals and grand totals

 * Testing use case **UC_011** As a user, I want to pay, for the contents in my cart, in a secure way, with a credit card.
     **TC_0012** Complete order for TC_011